 Even if you feel like you’ve gotten off track and haven’t advanced in your career like you’ve wanted, it’s never too late for a new beginning.
 By taking control of our opportunities, we have the power to be successful, moving forward to become our best selves.

-This post was contributed by Kariesha Chisholm.
+Post contributed by Kariesha Chisholm.
 You can connect with her on LinkedIn.